 However, SCI labels the businesses with less than 10 employees as SMEs and categorizes those exceeding this number as large industrial firms.
 As it is clear from the table above, the Central Bank of Iran regards those with fewer than 100 employees as SMEs.

-In respect to value added rate, this metric for SMEs’ in Iran has been as little as 16.8% in recent years.
-Despite the emphasis on expansion and growth of SMEs in the Fourth and Fifth Five-Year Development Plans (2006-16), these businesses seem to have not benefited from such policies due to wrong policies taken in the previous administration and misallocation of scarce money to unjustified schemes such as fast return plans which never hit its intended target.
+In respect to value-added rate, this metric for SMEs’ in Iran has been as little as 16.8% in recent years.
+Despite the emphasis on expansion and growth of SMEs in the Fourth and Fifth Five-Year Development Plans (2006-16), these businesses seem to have not benefited from such policies due to wrong policies have taken in the previous administration and misallocation of scarce money to unjustified schemes such as fast return plans which never hit its intended target.

 In the same vein, governmental and non-governmental companies are primarily considered to be controlling more than 80% of the economy.
 They have been monopolizing the business environment with strong financial structures, hindering small enterprises’ capability from competing with huge economic corporations according to a report published by Majlis (Parliament) Research Center of Iran.
 Worryingly, this deteriorated the awkward conditions of such economically-ill, low- populated enterprises all in all.

-Meaningful information and statistics about the SME sector subdivided by size category, type of workers, age of companies, legal forms, technological and financial standing, production volumes, exports, level of certification, etc., is either absent or incomplete, reducing the scope for a thorough analysis of the sector and the ability to fine tune the policy instruments needed to assist the sector effectively (UNIDO, 2003).
+Meaningful information and statistics about the SME sector subdivided by size category, type of workers, age of companies, legal forms, technological and financial standing, production volumes, exports, level of certification, etc., is either absent or incomplete, reducing the scope for a thorough analysis of the sector and the ability to fine-tune the policy instruments needed to assist the sector effectively (UNIDO, 2003).

-Unlike other countries there is no well-defined clear mechanism for the growth of SMEs.
+Unlike other countries, there is no well-defined clear mechanism for the growth of SMEs.
 This has recently been addressed by top government and private sector officials.
-The 3% economic growth in 2014/15, for instance, is largely because of the large enterprises contribution and not the SMEs to the economy, in Tayyebnia’s telling, the economy minister.
+The 3% economic growth in 2014/15, for instance, is largely because of the large enterprises’ contribution and not the SMEs to the economy, in Tayyebnia’s telling, the economy minister.

 In sum, with the launch of SMEs’ market in Iran’s smaller exchange, Iran Fara Bourse, Rouhani administration is bent on developing the economic growth and help irradiate the widespread unemployment in the country.
 In this regard, the recent letter from the governor of the Central Bank of Iran to CEOs of banks and credit institutions asking them to allocate at least 10% of loans to SMEs is an important step forward.
 This would facilitate the kind of financing necessary to boost SMEs, thereby creating sustainable economic growth that can create jobs.